Prehistoric medicine: The use of earth and clays

 Earths and clays may have provided prehistoric peoples with some of their first medicines.
 This is related to geophagy, which is extremely widespread among animals in the wild as well as among domesticated animals.
 In particular, geophagy is widespread among contemporary non-human primates.
 Also, early humans could have learned about the use of various healing clays by observing animal behaviour.
 Such clay is used both internally and externally, such as for treating wounds, and after surgery (see below).
 Geophagy, and the external use of clay are both still quite widespread among aboriginal peoples around the world, as well as among pre-industrial populations.

 Surgery

-Trepanning (sometimes Trephining) was a basic surgical operation carried out in prehistoric societies across the world, although evidence shows a concentration of the practice in Peru.
+Trepanning (sometimes Trephining) was a basic surgical operation in which a hole was drilled or scraped into the skull.
+It was carried out in prehistoric societies across the world, although evidence shows a concentration of the practice in Peru.
 Several theories question the reasoning behind trepanning; it could have been used to cure certain conditions such as headaches and epilepsy.
 There is evidence discovered of bone tissue surrounding the surgical hole partially grown back, so therefore survival of the procedure did occur at least on occasion.